petrablue007/petrablue007/README.md

 - BATMAN AND SUPERMAN AND MANY MANY OTHERS
 - spiderman, flash, dont know any superheros
 - catwoman, catman, babybatman and many more superheros
-- what is oposite of superheroes
+- what is oposite of superheroes ?
+DO YOU KNOW ?

 - tell me the story about your github story